orchitech/redmine_reformat/README.md

 Arguments:
 - `url` - address of the web service that performs conversion.

-`Ws` performs HTTP POST request to the given URL and passess text to convert in the request body.
+`Ws` performs HTTP POST request to the given URL and passes text to convert in the request body.
 The result is expected in the response body.
 This allows fast and easy integration with converters in different programming languages on various platforms.